 |Calories from Fat

-You may think that frequently drinking prune juice will deliver immediate solutions to concerns like constipation, but this isn’t the case.
-The sugar in a cup of prune juice can drastically raise your risk for health issues, especially if you drink it frequently.
-If you truly want to maximize the benefits of prune juice, include it as a component of a nutritious diet loaded with organic whole foods, and make an effort to follow and implement healthy lifestyle changes too.
+You may think that frequently drinking prune juice will deliver immediate solutions to concerns like constipation, but there's a drawback to consider, too.
+The amount of sugar in a cup of prune juice can drastically raise your risk for health issues, especially if you drink it frequently.
+If you truly want to maximize the benefits of prune juice, include it as a component of a nutritious diet loaded with organic whole foods, and make an effort to follow and implement healthy lifestyle changes, too.

 Q: Is prune juice good for your digestive system?

-A: Prune juice can be good for your digestive system because the fruits may assist in increasing satiety38 and lessening food consumption.
-In turn, these effects may help inhibit obesity, diabetes and cardiovascular conditions.39
+A: Prune juice can be good for your digestive system because the fruits may assist in increasing satiety35 and lessening food consumption.
+In turn, these effects may help inhibit obesity, diabetes and cardiovascular conditions.36

 Q: Is it OK to drink prune juice every day?